Getting Started

 Serving custom data

 To display data, we need to define a tileset.
-Tilesets define two functions: tileset_info:
+Tilesets define two functions: info:

 > from higlass.tilesets import bigwig